teuk/mediabot_v3/docs/FACTOID_COMMAND_V3_PILOT.md

 - `whatis`, `learn`, `forget` and `?keyword` remain historical, including all recall-counter behavior.

+MB760 adds a separately authorized `data.factoids.write` facade, but `factoids-v3` does not request it and this read-only pilot does not exercise it.
+No factoid command or channel policy is promoted by that authority milestone.

 ## Supervised development-channel pilot

 Use an authenticated Owner Partyline session and one quiet development channel.